 Letting Tutor Personas"Speak Up"for LLMs: Learning Steering Vectors from Dialogue via Preference Optimization

-Relevance: 9/10 2026 paper
+Research / Other Relevance: 8/10 2026 paper

 With the emergence of large language models (LLMs) as a powerful class of generative artificial intelligence (AI), their use in tutoring has become increasingly prominent.
 Prior works on LLM-based tutoring typically learn a single tutor policy and do not capture the diversity of tutoring styles.
 In real-world tutor-student interactions, pedagogical intent is realized through adaptive instructional strategies, with tutors varying the level of scaffolding, instructional directiveness, feedback, an